emilbustos/emilbustos.github.io/_pages/about.md

 ---
 <img src="{{site.url}}/assets/eb_profil_skog.jpeg" height = "1300" width="250" align="left" style="display: block; margin-right: 40px;" />

-I am a fifth-year PhD student at the Department of Economics at the Stockholm School of Economics.
+I am a tenure-track economist at the Research Institute of Industrial Economics (Institute för näringslivsforskning, IFN).
+I got my PhD at the Department of Economics at the Stockholm School of Economics.

 My research interests are in labor economics, empirical corporate finance and applied microeconomics.